uoitsci/pi-labs/site/content/lab/ssdisplay1/index.md

 Write a program that does the following:

 * Write a function `writeDec` which outputs a decimal value.
-    * Count from 0000 to 1000, in decimal, with no delay
+    * Count from 0000 to 1000 in decimal, with no delay
 * Write a function `writeHex` which outputs a hexadecimal value.
-    * Count from 0000 to 1000, in hexadecimal, with no delay
+    * Count from 0000 to 1000 in hexadecimal (which is 4096 in decimal), with no delay

 {{< message >}}
 You can use // and % to extract a single digit from a number.
 The following code demonstrates how to retrieve the $i$-th number (counted from 0, starting on the right) of the number in num: